Thomas Häberli: Estonia

 On 5 January 2021, Häberli was appointed manager of the Estonia national team on a contract due to run until the end of 2022 FIFA World Cup qualification.

 On 15 May 2024, the Estonian Football Association announced that Häberli would step down in June 2024, with his assistant manager Jürgen Henn taking over.
 In his final match, the Estonian national team lost 4–0 to his native Switzerland.

 Servette

 On 10 June 2024, he returned to coaching in Swiss club football, taking up the mantle at Servette FC.
 He led the club to a second place finish in the 2024–25 Swiss Super League, finish ten points behind champions FC Basel.

-After a poor start to the 2025–26 season, he was terminated on 4 August 2025.
+After a poor start to the 2025–26 season, his contract was terminated on 4 August 2025.
 Only two league games had been played, both of which had been lost, including a 1–4 home defeat to FC St. Gallen.
 However, they had also been eliminated from Champions League qualifying by Czech side FC Viktoria Plzeň.